-Differently from sequence structures, where the data can be ordered or sliced, collection structures are containers that aggregates data without relating them.
-They have the following proprieties:
+Differently from the last chapter's sequence data structures, where the data can be ordered or sliced, collection data structures are containers which aggregates data without relating them.
+Collection data structures also have some proprieties that sequence types have:

-- \ membership operator (for example, using in);

-- \ a size method (given by len(seq)); and

-- \ iterability (suitable for loops).
+- \ membership operator (for example, using in); - \ a size method (given by len(seq)); and - \ iterability (we can iterate the data in loops).

-In Python, built-in collection types are given by sets and dicts.
-Additional collection types are found in the collections package, as we discuss in end of this chapter.
+In Python, built-in collection data types are given by sets and dicts.
+In addition, many useful collection data are found in the collections package, as we discuss in the last part of this chapter.